paul-rs/amaas-core-sdk-js/README.md

 $ npm test
 ```

+## Contribution

+If you would like to contribute, please fork the repo and send in a pull request.

 ## Support

 For support with the SDKs, please raise issues on GitHub.
 The AMaaS team can be contacted at <support@amaas.com>.
 Customers who have purchased a support plan can find the contact details within AMaaS Admin.